amit-s19/amit-s19/README.md

 ### 👋 Hi there, I'm Amit Sharma.
 A MERN developer :electron:  and a fitness enthusiast 🏃‍♂️
-I'm pursuing my bachelors degree in computer science 🎓 from Amity University 🏛️ and a budding fullstack developer with my speciality being React Js :electron:
+I'm pursuing my bachelors degree in computer science 🎓 from Amity University 🏛️ and I might say that I'm a budding fullstack developer with my speciality being React Js :electron:
 I have recently started developing cross platform mobile application :iphone: in React Native :atom: apart from that I love working out :running: and reading/watching novels/movies about wizarding world :zap: